Harrison County, Texas

-Harrison County is a county on the eastern border of the U.S. state of Texas.
+Harrison County is a county on the eastern side of U.S. state of Texas bordering with the state of Louisiana.
 As of the 2020 United States census, its population was 68,839.
 The county seat is Marshall.
 The county was created in 1839 and organized in 1842.
 It is named for Jonas Harrison, a lawyer and Texas revolutionary.

 Developed for cotton plantations by planters from the South, this county had the highest number of enslaved African Americans in Texas before the Civil War.
 They comprised 59% of the population.
 From 1870 to 1930, Blacks made up 60% of the county's population.
-In the post-Reconstruction era, whites used lynchings to assert their dominance, in addition to the state's disenfranchisement of blacks.

-From 1940 to 1970, in the second wave of the Great Migration, many blacks moved to the West Coast to escape Jim Crow and for work in the expanding defense industry.
+In the post-Reconstruction era, whites used lynchings to assert their dominance, in addition to the state's disenfranchisement of Blacks.
+From 1940 to 1970, in the second wave of the Great Migration, many Blacks moved to the West Coast to escape Jim Crow and for work in the expanding defense industry.
 More whites have moved in since the late 20th century as the county's economy has developed beyond the rural, and now comprise the majority.
 Harrison County comprises the Marshall micropolitan statistical area, which is also included in the Longview-Marshall combined statistical area.
 It is located in the Ark-La-Tex region.

 History

 Early history

 Settlement by immigrants from the United States (US) began during the 1830s in the territory of present-day Harrison County.
 In 1835, the Mexican authorities granted a dozen land grants to U.S. immigrants.
 After the Texas Revolution, the Congress of the Texas Republic established Harrison County in 1839, formed from Shelby County.
 Harrison County was named for Texas revolutionary Jonas Harrison.
 The county was organized in 1842.
 The county's area was reduced in 1846, as territory was taken to establish Panola and Upshur counties.
-Marshall was founded in 1841, and was designated as the county seat in 1842.
+Marshall was founded in 1841 and was designated as the county seat in 1842.

-The area was settled predominately by planters from the Southern United States, who developed this area for cotton plantations and brought enslaved African Americans with them for labor, or purchased them at regional markets.
+The area was settled predominantly by planters from the Southern United States, who developed this area for cotton plantations and brought enslaved African Americans with them for labor, or purchased them at regional markets.
 The planters repeated much of their culture and society here.
 East Texas was the location of most of the cotton plantations in the state and, correspondingly, of most of the enslaved African Americans.

-Most of the fourteen black-majority, plantation counties were located in East Texas.
+Most of the fourteen Black-majority, plantation counties were located in East Texas.
 By 1850, landowners in Harrison County held more slaves than in any other county in Texas until the end of the Civil War.
 The census of 1860 counted 8,746 slaves in Harrison County, 59% of the county's total population.
 In 1861, the county's voters (who were exclusively white males and mostly upper class) overwhelmingly supported secession from the United States.